Best Ambidextrous Mouse: Reviews and Buyer’s Guide

 Ambidextrous mice offer more comfort to left-handed users, but they aren’t really to be compared to right-handed mice because both have upsides and downsides.
 It depends on the user really.
 If you’re right-handed, then a mouse catering to this group will probably benefit you more.

-But for someone who works primarily with the left hand, a symmetrical mouse will simply be more comfortable to use unless he’s mastered the use of right-handed devices or he has learned to use his non-dominant hand.
+But for someone who works primarily with the left hand, an asymmetrical mouse will simply be more comfortable to use unless he’s mastered the use of right-handed devices or he has learned to use his non-dominant hand.

 At the end of the day, comfort is all that matters.
 Both types of mice are on par in terms of performance and quality.
 Just choose one that you feel comfortable with.